Eisha Chen-yen-su

 The backend uses the Federation API in the following way:

-. - To get earlier events, the backend uses /backfill requests.
+• To get earlier events, the backend uses /backfill requests.

-- In order to get new events, the backend listens for pushed events from other HS’s with the /send request.
+• In order to get new events, the backend listens for pushed events from other HS’s with the /send request.

-- When the observation is done, the backend makes the “imaginary user” leave the room by sending /make_leave and /send_leave requests.
+• When the observation is done, the backend makes the “imaginary user” leave the room by sending /make_leave and /send_leave requests.

 The full details of the implementation are in this PR.
-My mentor also helped me get the usage of the Future
+My mentor also helped me get the usage of the Futures right thanks to this PR.

-There has been a small modification in the frontend too, because of the addition of the /stop
+There has been a small modification in the frontend too, because of the addition of the /stop endpoint in the backend’s HTTP API, these modifications are in this PR.

-Display the state of the room for a given event
+🔗Display the state of the room for a given event

 For each event, there is a state of the room associated with it, which describes what was the state of the room at the moment this event was accepted (the name of the room, its topic, its members and parameters, etc…).